psu-epl/psu-epl.github.com/Maintenance.md

 - Put the used bit in the "bad tool" area or throw it out.
 - Email the managers list if we get low on that particular tool.

-# Maintaining the tool collate
+# Maintaining the tool clamp

 - TBD